ajay-dhangar/frontend-beginner/README.md

 - **JavaScript**: Add interactivity and dynamic features to your sites.
 - **Responsive Design**: Create great layouts on any device.
 - **Frontend Tools**: Introduction to popular tools and techniques.
+- **React.js:** Build modern, dynamic user interfaces.
+- **MERN Stack Basics:** Get introduced to MongoDB, Express.js, React.js, and Node.js for full-stack development.
+- **Frontend Tools:** Learn to use popular tools and techniques like version control (Git) and package managers.

 ## Features of This Repository 🌟
 - Beginner-friendly content.